 All surfaces in the hospital harbor potentially pathogenic microorganisms, but high-touch surfaces in patient rooms should be prioritized to maintain high standards of cleanliness.
 Hospital housekeepers should identify high-touch surfaces by the type of activity involved and the frequency of contact with a contaminated surface.
 Bed handrails, door handles, and light switches have frequent contact with hands and should be cleaned more often than minimal contact surfaces such as walls, mirrors, and window sills.

-iAuditor, the world’s most powerful inspection checklist app, can help hospital housekeepers, hospital housekeeping officers, and health and safety officers maintain high levels of environmental sanitation, reduce the opportunity for transmission of hospital-acquired infections, and increase patient safety.
-With the iAuditor mobile app, you can:
+iAuditor is a mobile checklist app that can help hospital housekeepers, hospital housekeeping officers, and health and safety officers maintain high levels of environmental sanitation, and reduce the opportunity for transmission of hospital-acquired infections.
+Increase patient and hospital staff’s safety with iAuditor, and be able to:

-- Create mobile-ready hospital housekeeping checklists.
+- Create mobile-ready hospital housekeeping checklists that you can use via mobile or a tablet device.
 Request a demo.